mbabynames search ✿

 Payton Cash

-Payton, meaning "noble and strong", pairs with Cash, meaning "hollow".
+Payton, meaning "fighting man's estate", pairs with Cash, meaning "hollow".
 The meanings point in complementary directions.
 Cash (1 syllable) provides a firm close after the longer Payton.

 Bold contrast